 After decades of Republican-backed abortion restrictions, low-income and rural Texans were already turning to self-managed abortions as the number of licensed clinics in the state dwindled from 41 in 2008 to only 15 by 2020.
 In that time, abortion-inducing pills quickly became the most common method to terminate early pregnancies.
 According to the reproductive rights research organization Guttmacher Institute, 60 percent of early-term abortion-seekers elect to take a pill over having surgery.

-But what many may have missed amid the flood of news coverage of the state’s harsh six-week abortion ban, Senate Bill 8 (SB 8), is that the state also passed a separate bill, Senate Bill 4 (SB 4), specifically targeting medication abortion.
+But what many may have missed amid the flood of news coverage of the state’s harsh six-week abortion ban, Senate Bill 8 (SB 8), is that the state legislature also passed a separate bill, Senate Bill 4 (SB 4), that specifically targets medication abortion and is set to take effect in December.
 SB 4 creates a state jail felony offense for providers who prescribe medication abortions after seven weeks of pregnancy, effectively double banning medication-induced abortions in the state.
-The law also bans abortion-inducing pills from being mailed in Texas.
+The bill also bans abortion-inducing pills from being mailed in Texas.